biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 5th Place

-Church:	Turning Point Christian Center, Vancouver, WA
+* **Church**: Turning Point Christian Center, Vancouver, WA
-Coaches:	Kurt Spicer, Michaela Lenoir (assistant)
+* **Coaches**: Kurt Spicer, Michaela Lenoir (assistant)
+* **Team:**
-Team:	Ruth Spicer
+   * Ruth Spicer
-Cecily Spicer
+   * Cecily Spicer
-Flynn Spicer
+   * Flynn Spicer
 * **Preliminaries**:
-Round 1: Lost to Journey Church, Bridgeville, PA 100 to 190 Round 2: Lost to James River A/G, "One in Christ", Ozark, MO 45 to 175 Round 3: Won against First A/G, Montgomery, AL 170 to 100 Round 4: Lost to New Life Community Church, Oshkosh, WI 75 to 85 Round 5: Lost to Cedar Park A/G, Bothell, WA 135 to 215 Round 6: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 175 to 95 Round 7: Lost to Christian Chapel, Tulsa, OK 10 to 125 Round 8: Lost to Grace A/G, Syracuse, NY 115 to 135 Round 9: Lost to First A/G, Lexington, KY 20 to 170
+  * Round 1: Lost to Journey Church, Bridgeville, PA 100 to 190
+  * Round 2: Lost to James River A/G, "One in Christ", Ozark, MO 45 to 175
+  * Round 3: Won against First A/G, Montgomery, AL 170 to 100
+  * Round 4: Lost to New Life Community Church, Oshkosh, WI 75 to 85
+  * Round 5: Lost to Cedar Park A/G, Bothell, WA 135 to 215
+  * Round 6: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 175 to 95
+  * Round 7: Lost to Christian Chapel, Tulsa, OK 10 to 125
+  * Round 8: Lost to Grace A/G, Syracuse, NY 115 to 135
+  * Round 9: Lost to First A/G, Lexington, KY 20 to 170
 * **Round Robin**:
-Round 1: Lost to Harvest Time A/G, Brunswick, OH 65 to 155
+  * Round 1: Lost to Harvest Time A/G, Brunswick, OH 65 to 155
-Round 2: Won against Truth A/G, Chariton, IA 185 to 120
+  * Round 2: Won against Truth A/G, Chariton, IA 185 to 120
-Round 3: Lost to James River A/G, "In Chains", Ozark, MO 85 to 215 Round 4: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 165 to 85 Round 5: Lost to Calvary A/G, South Bend, IN 55 to 155 Round 6: Lost to Meridian A/G, Meridian, ID 25 to 125 Round 7: Won against Noble A/G, Noble, OK 125 to 45 Round 8: Won against Nyssa Christian Fellowship, Nyssa, OR 95 to 40 Round 9: Won against Suncoast Cathedral A/G, St. Petersburg, FL 100 to 95 Round 10: Lost to New Life Community Church, Oshkosh, WI 25 to 250 Round 11: Lost to Corydon A/G, Corydon, IA 125 to 150 Round 12: Won against Calvary A/G, Dunwoody, GA 135 to 120 Round 13: Lost to Orange Hills A/G, Orange, CA 30 to 175 Round 14: Lost to First A/G, Montgomery, AL 65 to 90 Round 15: Lost to First A/G, Lafayette, IN 35 to 165
+  * Round 3: Lost to James River A/G, "In Chains", Ozark, MO 85 to 215
+  * Round 4: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 165 to 85
+  * Round 5: Lost to Calvary A/G, South Bend, IN 55 to 155
+  * Round 6: Lost to Meridian A/G, Meridian, ID 25 to 125
+  * Round 7: Won against Noble A/G, Noble, OK 125 to 45
+  * Round 8: Won against Nyssa Christian Fellowship, Nyssa, OR 95 to 40
+  * Round 9: Won against Suncoast Cathedral A/G, St. Petersburg, FL 100 to 95
+  * Round 10: Lost to New Life Community Church, Oshkosh, WI 25 to 250
+  * Round 11: Lost to Corydon A/G, Corydon, IA 125 to 150
+  * Round 12: Won against Calvary A/G, Dunwoody, GA 135 to 120
+  * Round 13: Lost to Orange Hills A/G, Orange, CA 30 to 175
+  * Round 14: Lost to First A/G, Montgomery, AL 65 to 90
+  * Round 15: Lost to First A/G, Lafayette, IN 35 to 165
-Round 16: Lost to Grace A/G, Syracuse, NY 70 to 175
+  * Round 16: Lost to Grace A/G, Syracuse, NY 70 to 175
-Round 17: Won against Timberline Church, Fort Collins, CO 190 to 50 Round 18: Won against Central A/G, Springfield, MO 115 to 85
+  * Round 17: Won against Timberline Church, Fort Collins, CO 190 to 50
+  * Round 18: Won against Central A/G, Springfield, MO 115 to 85
-Round 19: Lost to Victorious Life Church, Wesley Chapel, FL 100 to 150
+  * Round 19: Lost to Victorious Life Church, Wesley Chapel, FL 100 to 150
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Turning Point Christian Center, Vancouver, WA" html=image_html %}